dev-print/Update-Helper/README.md

 ## Report Bugs and Suggestions

 If you find a bug or have a suggestion for improvement, please report it in the project's [Issue Tracker](https://github.com/dev-print/update-helper/issues).

+### Todos
+1. Add something like noprogressbar to paru.
+2. add more menu options to change the settings and more.
+3. IDK